Here for the Party (song)

 "Here for the Party" is a song co-written and recorded by American country music artist Gretchen Wilson.
 It was released in July 2004 as the second single and title track from her album Here for the Party.
-The song was Wilson's second chart entry on the country charts.
-It has been certified Gold by the RIAA.
+The song became Wilson's second chart entry on the US Billboard Hot Country Singles & Tracks chart.
+It has been certified gold by the Recording Industry Association of America (RIAA).
 Wilson wrote this song with Big Kenny and John Rich, who comprise Big & Rich.

 Music video

-A music video was released for the song, directed by Deaton Flanigen and Gary Halverson, and filmed live in concert in Las Vegas, and during CMA Fest in Nashville.
+A music video for "Here for the Party" was released for the song, directed by Deaton Flanigen and Gary Halverson, and filmed live in concert in Las Vegas, and during CMA Fest in Nashville.